CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/projectmmo/docs/mods/pmmo/SalvageBuilder.md

 # SalvageBuilder

-A builder class used to use the [CTUtils](/mods/pmmo/CTUtils)#setSalvage(ResourceLocation, Map<ResourceLocation, SalvageBuilder>) method.
+A builder class used to create a Salvage Data for use as a parameter.

- Requires PMMO 0.5.4 or above!

- ::requiredMod[Project-MMO]{builtIn=true modLink=https://www.curseforge.com/minecraft/mc-mods/project-mmo}

 ## Importing the class